adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 - These classes are easy to read.
 No mental mapping is required.
 - The content is no longer obfuscated.
 - We know where the module begins and ends.
-- We can inspect the element's styles easily.
 - The HTML is half the size.
-- When we read the related CSS, we have a dedicated constructs, properties and values that exist for this very purpose.
-To manage styles in a readable fashion.
+- It's easy to read the CSS (in the inspector or in the file) because it has dedicated language constructs that exist for this purpose.

 ## 2. Because it's easier to build responsive sites